matancarmeli7/rpi-face-detection/README.md

 rpi-face-detection
 =================
- tthis project contains resources for building and deploying python-base face detection application on raspberry pi inside a kubernetes cluster.
+ this project contains resources for building and deploying python-base face detection application on raspberry pi inside a kubernetes cluster.

 ## jenkinsfile
 make sure to put your own parameters in the file: